Fundamental data structures in C: linked list, stack, and queue.

 Search

-O(n) β traverse from the head
+O(n) β walk from the head

 Stack β Last In, First Out (LIFO)